Steinar Bastesen: Life and career

-Bastesen was best known for his vigorous advocacy of whaling, and usually appeared on television or at events wearing a seal-fur vest, which was met with controversy, especially abroad.
-While attending a trade convention in the Fort Lauderdale, Florida in 1994, his vest was confiscated as it violated American import laws on whaling products, but was returned to him via mail two years later.
+Bastesen was best known for his vigorous advocacy of whaling and usually appeared on television or at events wearing a seal-fur vest, which was met with controversy, especially abroad.
+While attending a trade convention in Fort Lauderdale, Florida in 1994, his vest was confiscated as it violated American import laws on whaling products and returned two years later via mail.
 In 1997, Canadian anti-whaling activist Paul Watson claimed in an NRK interview that Bastesen had threatened to kill him.
-Bastesen vehemently denied the allegation, and sued NRK for defamation of character by letting the interview air.
-Bastesen won in the Oslo District Court, but lost in the appeal court in 2002 as the court found that Watson's accusation was of journalistic interest.
+Bastesen vehemently denied the allegation and sued NRK for defamation of character by letting the interview air.
+Bastesen won in the Oslo District Court but lost in 2002 in the appeal court, which found that Watson's accusation was of journalistic interest.

 In 1998, Bastesen said that the whale Keiko, known from the Free Willy films, should be killed and the meat sent to Africa as foreign aid.
 This was his response to hearing that millions of dollars were being spent on preparing the whale for returning to the wild.

 Health issues and death

-Bastesen struggled with health issues for the last decades of his life, which he later said were the result of an unhealthy lifestyle, excessive drinking, and overworking himself.
-In late 2001, he suffered a series of strokes that left him hospitalized for several months; during the first few weeks it was unclear whether or not he would survive, but he eventually made a full recovery.
-In 2009, he again suffered a minor stroke while celebrating his 64th birthday, but recovered quickly.
-Soon after, he was diagnosed with prostate cancer, but made a full recovery.
-Bastesen began exercising and changing his lifestyle to avoid further health issues, losing 30 kgs (66 lbs) of weight.
+Bastesen had struggled with health issues for the last decades of his life, which he later said were the result of an unhealthy lifestyle, excessive drinking, and overworking himself.
+In late 2001, he suffered a series of strokes that left him hospitalized for several months; during the first few weeks it was unclear if he would survive, and he eventually made a full recovery.
+In 2009, he again suffered a minor stroke while celebrating his 64th birthday and recovered quickly.
+Soon after, he was diagnosed with prostate cancer, and he made a full recovery.
+Bastesen exercised and changed his lifestyle to avoid further health issues, losing 30 kg.

 Bastesen died in a drowning accident near his home on 18 February 2024, at the age of 78.